 The nearest bus stop is right outside the aquarium entrance on the same pavement and this will lead you towards Bugibba centre.
 If you require a bus towards the coast road, the bus stop is down the road on your left as you leave the Aquarium reception, opposite the Suncrest Hotel.
 The buses can accommodate wheel chairs, however it is best to contact them and find out what time they will be passing.
 Stickers by the engines will indicate wheelchair access.

-For updated routes please visit How to Get there
+For updated routes please visit this page.

 JDS Cabs Malta

 Tel: 356 79499907

 8, Pinto Street, Ħal-Qormi, Malta

 Car parking and arrival